 This setting is also used as an encryption key and salt for many modules throughout the app - for "reset-password" codes, publicly shared ticket URLs etc.

 Allow unregistered users submit tickets without logging in - allows unregistered users to submit new tickets right from the login page, without registering.

 Allow new users to register themselves - shows a "register now" sign-up link to a user, who has no account yet.
-Turn this option OFF if you want to add new users manually.
+Turn this option OFF if you want to add all new users manually.

 Allow users to edit their username and email - you can disable this option, so users do not change their username accidentally.

 Disable "remember me" - disallow perpetual logins, recommended for HIPAA compliance.

 Require 2FA authenticaiton - enforce 2-factor authentication for all users.
 All user who haven't set up their 2FA device will be prompted for 2FA setup when they open any page in the app.